-Carriage House shelter on Old Main Road in North Falmouth has been serving as an emergency shelter for first-time mothers and their children for almost 30 years.
+Carriage House shelter on Old Main Road in North Falmouth has been serving as an emergency shelter for first-time mothers and their children for over 30 years.
 Here, young mothers learn life skills and parenting while we help them find a permanent residence.

 Angel House in Hyannis was founded more than 25 years ago to provide shelter and services for women recovering from alcohol and/or drug abuse and their children.
 Angel House was set up as a visionary highly structured program.
 Mothers attend nine to 10 groups each week in a wide range of disciplines.
 Our goal is to solidify recovery, strengthen and heal the family and assist these families as they take steps toward sobriety and self-sufficiency.

 The Village at Cataumet in Bourne houses up to 18 families up to 50 people at a time in a former motel that has been converted into a shelter.
 Families receive assistance from a case worker as well as support with transportation, housing search, literacy, budgeting and other life skills.